Statistics Publication Notice

 (d) services, which includes: retail and wholesale; hotels and catering; transport, storage and communication; financial services; real estate and business services; public administration, education and health; other services.

-11. The figures in the News Release incorporate revisions due to new and revised data, and the updating of seasonal adjustment factors.
-Where appropriate, the data suppliers have verified these changes.
-Tables 8 to 12 show details of all revisions.
-The series most affected this quarter are (i) food, drink & tobacco, (ii) construction, (iii) transport & communication and (iv) other services.
+9. The figures in the News Release incorporate revisions due to new and revised data, and the updating of seasonal adjustment factors.
+The data suppliers have verified these changes.
+These are one off revisions.
+Tables 8 to 12 show details of all revisions

-12. This Statistics Publication Notice contains detailed service sector series (Table 4).
+10. This News Release contains detailed service sector series (Table 4).
 The sectors covered are Retail, Transport, Communication and Banking.
 The Scottish Executive plans to continue to publish these data as experimental data for the next year or so, reviewing their quality and relevance with users.

 Mercury/ Profile users may obtain a copy of the tables by calling the number below.